 Missive: There are gifts within us all and it's up to us how we use them.

 007 "Mother Knows Best" - story idea

 Keely's mother is used to approving her daughter's movies ("That's one not rated 'G'.
-Find another one."), her clothes ("That skirt is too short, don't you agree, Keely?"), and now it seems, she'll have to start picking out Keely's friends as Keely has been spending too much time with that odd Phil Diffy.
-Now, Mandy has a client with a son her daughter's age, one who's well-mannered, ambitious and - more importantly - normal.
-Actually a prankster, his intention at school is to beat Troy out of the Class President's position, his intention toward Keely is another matter.
+Find another one."), her clothes ("That skirt is too short, don't you agree, Keely?"), and now it seems, she'll have to start picking out Keely's friends as Keely has been spending entirely too much time with that odd Phil Diffy.
+Now, Mandy has a client with a son her daughter's age, one who's well-mannered, ambitious and - most importantly - normal.
+In actually a prankster, his intention at school is to beat Troy out of the class president's position, his intention toward Keely is another matter.
 Can Troy somehow convince Phil and Keely to join his campaign and expose this smarmy usurper?

 An old man claims to also be a time traveler and is willing to help Lloyd fix the time machine.
 The two of them put their heads together, but can only get it to work in reverse.
 Phil and Keely are happy that the Diffys won't be "moving" unless someone has a bright idea on how to return to the future while driving a time machine backward.

 009 "The Time Capsule - Part 2" - story idea